dotnet/apireviews/2015-11-24-networking/README.md

     - There are dependency issues for the arguments; there is no good contract in which we could put the named delegate
-* `SocketReceiveFromResult` and `SocketReceiveMessageFromResult` both use public fields -- shouldn't those be structs
+* `SocketReceiveFromResult` and `SocketReceiveMessageFromResult` both use public fields -- shouldn't those be properties?